DIASPlanetary/Chandra_X_Ray_data_processing_pipeline/README.md

 gunzip primary/*.gz secondary/*.gz
 ```

-### chandra_repro
+#### chandra_repro

 The processing pipeline requires **header information** from the raw **.fits** files that is not present in some of the earlier observations of Jupiter.
 The obsIDs for these observations are listed in **no_samp.txt**.
 This step can be ignored for any obsIDs not present in this list.

 Another CIAO command, [`chandra_repro`](https://cxc.cfa.harvard.edu/ciao/ahelp/chandra_repro.html), must be executed on the observations in **no_samp.txt** to reprocess the event files.
-When running `chandra_repro` the user will be propmted to provide input and output directories.
+The user will be propmted to provide input and output directories.
 These should be your data directory (e.g. .../1862/) and a new sub-directory (e.g. ...1862/repro/) respectively.

 After performing ```chandra_repro```, this new third sub-directory, **repro/**, will contain the reprocessed event file.
 The orbital ephemeris file for the observation also needs to be moved into the **repro/** directory before running SSO_FREEZE.